QodotPlugin/qodotplugin.github.io/docs/entities/index.md

 - solidclass
 - baseclass

-What follows is a breakdown of each property in the Inspector when editing one of the three main class types.

-## Base Class Properties
+# Point and Class Resource Properties

 These properties are shared by Point and Solid classes.
-Base Class only exists as a template for other classes, if you're looking for an ECS-like approach to sharing properties.

 **Classname** - The name for this class in Trenchbroom.